 In 2002, Morehead Planetarium and Science Center expanded its mission to embrace all sciences – not just astronomy.
 In the coming years, Morehead's program offerings will increase dramatically, and the Morehead Building will be renovated to reflect this expanded mission.

-Any corporate group that wants a private show for employees or clients in the GSK Fulldome Theater may book a group reservation.
+Any corporate or other private group that wants a private show for guests in the GSK Fulldome Theater may book a group reservation.
+Additional fees for a private show may apply.

 The observatory (the dome you see on the east end of the building) and its 24-inch reflecting telescope is not part of Morehead Planetarium and Science Center.
 The UNC Department of Physics and Astronomy operates the observatory and its telescope.
 You can visit the observatory on Guest Night each month.
 To learn more and to reserve a spot, visit the Morehead Observatory's website.